Khan/frankenserver/README.md

 frankenserver and kake, our build system, in a single terminal window.
 (You can run `tail -f genfiles/kake-server.log` from your webapp directory to get kake's log output.)

-- Help out with one of the roadmap items listed above!

 ## Dealing with the upstream codebase